National Action Network: Ministers March for Justice

 On August 28, 2017, the National Action Network organized the Ministers March for Justice.
 The event, which focused on fighting racism, was attended by thousands of Christian, Jewish, Muslim, and Sikh ministers.
 The march also criticized President Donald Trump's response to the Unite the Right rally, in which one person was killed by a vehicle attack.

 Tax and salary controversies

 The United States and the New York State governments have investigated the organization for tax payment irregularities.
 As late as 2006, the National Action Network owed $1.9 million in payroll taxes and penalties.

 Many donors to the National Action Network were subpoenaed in connection with a 2008 tax probe, including Anheuser-Busch.

-According to IRS filings, the organization paid Sharpton $241,402 plus personal expenses for 2011.
 Sharpton's rate of pay remained around the same until 2014, when he was given a 71% raise to $412,644, which included a bonus of $64,400.
 The organization's explanation for the increase was that it represented repayment of loans previously made by Sharpton to the National Action Network.
 The organization's 2018 IRS Form 990 listed Sharpton's compensation at about $1.05 million.